This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 Hot-Tamales and Chopsticks?!

-(If you haven’t already, you might enjoy reading the Journal Prompt-Hot Tamales where the kids use chopsticks to eat the hot cinnamon candy and then write about it!
-It’s still one of my favorite lessons to date!)
+Check out the Hot Tamales-Journal writing prompt.
+Kids use chopsticks to eat the hot cinnamon candy and then write about it!
+It’s still one of my favorite lessons to date.

 Common Core State Standards